(This article has been updated since the original version in 2015 to properly reflect dates)

 I became a hybrid film/digital shooter about 2005, occasionally going back to all film for certain clients who requested film, but never shooting entirely digitally.
 I didn't believe in it and I couldn't get the images to look like the film I had been in love with.
 Getting the digital images to match film was nearly impossible, at least 11 years ago, so I shot B&W film and did my color digitally.
 I never loved digital: I tolerated it.

 At this time, there was some regular frustration getting the AF on the X-Pro1 to work reliably in low light, especially with the 60mm f2.4.
-It was a tack sharp portrait lens, but the AF was glacial.
-It would slowly rock all the way out to minimum focus, then try to determine focus on it's way to infinity, a process fortunately disguised by the long lens hood!
+It was a tack sharp portrait lens, but the AF was glacial to the point of being nearly useless.
+It would slowly rock all the way out to minimum focus, then try to determine focus on it's way to infinity, a process fortunately disguised by the long lens hood.
 I was used to manual focus with the Leicas, so this was not insurmountable.
 I would manually focus as needed, and the results were worth the occasional profanity from missed focus.
 Fuji had wisely removed the anti-aliasing filter found on everyone else's cameras, and replaced the standard Bayer color pattern with a new, proprietary design of their own.
 To my eye, the results were much more vivid colors, especially when using Lightroom to correct intentional underexposure.
 Out of camera JPEGs were stunning as per their reputation, but I always photographed in RAW to have greater control over the final result and quality, and still found straight digital files to be far too clean for my taste.
-The Fuji JPEGs are also prone to a waxy skin look that appears to be from some sort of noise reduction.
+The Fuji JPEGs are also prone to a waxy skin look that appears to be from some sort of noise reduction in conjunction with their "X-Trans" sensor (a proprietary 36x36 color pattern on top of a Sony sensor) rather than the Bayer color pattern that is universal in everyone else's cameras and now some of the Fujifilm cameras.
 Once I discovered how to match my film work via Lightroom, the circle was complete.
 My favorite B&W films are sadly discontinued, but they live on through the beautiful replication of Fuji Neopan 400 and Neopan 1600.
 Looking at all of those negatives at film scans for over a decade paid off: I knew how to make RAW files look like my favorite films using replications as a starting point.
 Now my portfolio is a mix of film and digital and no one can ever tell which is which.
 All that matters is the final result.

-Looking though the RAW files, I realized I finally had found cameras and lenses I had been waiting for.
-The cameras had the fast, intuitive controls exactly like the Leica film cameras I had used forever, they delivered beautiful colors with dynamic range that was virtually identical to film, and as an added bonus, my entire kit of 3 bodies and 3 lenses and backup batteries weighed about the same as a Nikon D2X and a 24-70 f2.8 zoom.
+The cameras had the fast, intuitive controls exactly like the Leica film cameras I had used forever, they delivered dynamic range that was virtually identical to film, and as an added bonus, my entire kit of 3 bodies and 3 lenses and backup batteries weighed about the same as a Nikon D2X and a 24-70 f2.8 zoom.
 (Article continues below)

 With the passing months, I was getting more and more connected to these cameras.
 It felt like getting back to basics and enjoying the work even more.
 I was doing my best work in years and I was coming home from 9 hour weddings without a backache and shoulder pain.
 Like the manual focus Leicas, they slowed me down.
 It sounds counter-intuitive, but taking your time to get each shot right rather than the "spray and pray" machine gunning that DSLRs encourage not only yields better results, but spares the photographer from HOURS of sorting through images in Lightroom that will never make the final cut.
 Fine tuning your eye is a lot more useful and efficient than spending time in post production.